Epic Rap Battles of History: History

 The idea for historical figures rapping against each other was conceived by Ahlquist, who pitched the idea to Shukoff as an improvised show titled "Check OneTwo"; both were working in improv at the time along with Zach Sherwin, who would later become a regular guest on the series.
 They were met with high levels of difficulty at first and decided that the concept would fare much better as a YouTube series than an improv show.
 The first three rap battles were each shot on a $50 budget.

 Before the web series existed on YouTube, Shukoff and Ahlquist recorded their first song, which was a battle between Child's Play antagonist Chucky and actor Michael J. Fox.
 The song was freestyle and poorly made; as a result, it was not released to the public.

-On September 26, 2010, the first rap battle was uploaded to YouTube, featuring Shukoff as John Lennon and Ahlquist as Bill O'Reilly.
+On September 22, 2010, the first rap battle was uploaded to YouTube, featuring Shukoff as John Lennon and Ahlquist as Bill O'Reilly under the title "Bill O'Reilly Flips Out on John Lennon" before being re-uploaded on September 26, 2010, under the Epic Rap Battles of History title.
 The 15th episode, "Nice Peter vs. EpicLLOYD", marked the end of the first season.
 This battle pitted Ahlquist and Shukoff against each other with cameos from all of the characters they had played over the 14 prior episodes.
 At the end of the battle, KassemG arrives and convinces Peter and Lloyd to continue the battles on their own channel.
 Epic Rap Battles of History later returned on December 8, 2011, hosted on their new channel (moving from Shukoff's personal channel), ERB, with behind-the-scenes videos on their second channel, ERB2.
 Both channels were created in 2006, however it's unknown what they were used for until 2011, as the oldest video on ERB is from 2011, and the Wayback Machine's earliest record of the ERB and ERB2 channels is from November 2011, when they were called ERB's Channel and ERB2's Channel, respectively.
 Shukoff and Maker Studios also created the official website for the series, where fans could vote on winners for each video, and read short comical autobiographies by each character.

 On September 27, 2012, following a four-month pause after the "Steve Jobs vs. Bill Gates" episode, a video was released on the series' YouTube channel where Ahlquist (voicing to an animation of Theodore Roosevelt) announced that new episodes would be released every two weeks until the Christmas holidays, starting with the 22nd episode "Frank Sinatra vs. Freddie Mercury" (aired on October 1, 2012).
-Two weeks later, the first election rap battle, Barack Obama vs. Mitt Romney, aired based off the 2012 United States Presidential Election.
-One of the famous parts of this battle is Obama's line "Republicans, need a puppet and you fit; got their hands so far up your rear, call you Mitt!"
-It is also the most viewed rap battle as of May 2025 with over 163 million views.
+Two weeks later, the first election rap battle, Barack Obama vs. Mitt Romney, aired based on the 2012 United States Presidential Election.
+It is also the most viewed rap battle as of June 2026 with over 164 million views.
 The video "Moses vs. Santa Claus", aired on December 10, 2012, which was the last battle before taking a break for the holidays.